mayhl/gadit/README.md

 ### Saving Models for Later Use
 Instead of altering the default model, you may create a custom entry for your model that may be selected in GADIT by the model ID parameter.

-1) Add entry to enum 'id' in namespace model located in solver_template.h file.
+1) Add entry to enum 'id' in namespace 'model' located in solver_template.h file.

-2) Copy model_default and name appropriately.
+2) Copy model_default.h file and name appropriately.

-3) Rename  MODEL_DEFAULT compiler directive.
+3) Rename 'MODEL_DEFAULT' compiler directive.

-4) Rename namespace model_default appropriately.
+4) Rename namespace 'model_default' appropriately.

 5) Update 'const model::id ID' to match value created in 1).